Online Program Services

 Bowling Green, KY 42101

 Financial Aid includes grants and loans for educational purposes.
-The government requires the student to file a form online to the government agency for this purpose which is called FAFSA at www.fafsa.ed.gov to apply.
+The government requires the student to complete a Free Application for Federal Student Aid, which is called FAFSA.
+This application is available online at www.fafsa.ed.gov.
 Once that form is completed and filed, the student will receive an email from WKU about the status.
 All financial aid comes through the WKU Student Financial Aid office and they communicate mostly through email.
 The email will explain all the grants and/or loans that are available to the student and how to receive the money.

 Please keep in mind, student must maintain satisfactory academic progress to continue to qualify for financial aid.
 For additional information on receiving, and keeping your financial aid, please refer to the WKU Financial Aid website to review the complete policy on Satisfactory Academic Progress at http://www.wku.edu/financialaid/sap.php.